 From either Cuzco or Ollantaytambo, you will travel to Piscacucho, at km 82, where the trail starts.
-You will be walking a total of 11 km all the way to Wayllabamba, where the campsite is located, and gain 350 meters in elevation.
-The hike is easy for the most part, but moderate towards the end when you are about to reach the campsite.
+You will be walking a total of 12 km all the way to Wayllabamba, where the campsite is located, and gain 350 meters (around 1,150 feet) in elevation.

-You will be walking through the cloud forest all the way to Dead Woman’s Pass (at 4200 meters above sea level) and then descend to the campsite in Pacaymayo (at 3600 meters above sea level), for a total of 12 km most of which are uphill.
+You will be walking all the way to Warmi Wañusqa, AKA the Dead Woman’s Pass (at 4,215 meters – about 13,829 feet – above sea level) and then descend to the campsite in Pacaymayo (at 3,600 meters – 11,811 feet – above sea level), for a total of 12 km most of which are uphill.

 This is the prettiest day on the trail, during which you will be visiting many beautiful sites.
-You will be walking on what locals refer to as “the Inca plain” – but in fact, the trail isn’t plain at all and you will be going up and down for most of the day, with some steep ascents.
+You will be walking on what locals refer to as “the Inca plane” – but in fact, the trail isn’t flat at all and you will be going up and down for most of the day, with some steep ascents.

-After a very early rise you will get to the checkpoint and then walk around 2 hours to get to the Inti Punku, from where you will be admiring the sunrise over Machu Picchu.
-You will be walking for a total of 5 km, and most of them will be downhill as you approach the site.
-Once at the site, you will be taken on a guided tour and after that will
+You will get to the checkpoint and then walk around 2 hours to get to the Inti Punku, from where – weather cooperating – you will admire the sunrise over Machu Picchu.
+You will be walking for a total of 6 km, and most of them will be downhill as you approach the site.

 The daily schedule during the Inca Trail hike

-The main challenges of the Inca Trail to Machu Picchu
+The main challenges of the Inca Trail

-The Inca Trail hike isn’t the most difficult one in the world – or at least, it was not to be.
-But that really depends on how fit you are; on whether you are an experienced hiker; on your spirits; on the weather; and even on your guides, porters and your group – and many other things!
+Overall, how you tackle the Inca Trail really depends on how fit you are; on whether you are an experienced hiker; on your spirits; on the weather; and even on your guides, porters and your group – and many other things!

 Visiting Machu Picchu